Disable TouchPad When USB Mouse Is Plugged In

 elan2

-5. Select the touchpad devices from under device and place a check on “Disable when external USB mouse plug in.
+5. Select the touchpad devices from under ‘Device’ and place a checkmark next to ‘Disable when external USB mouse is plugged in’

-If you have a Synaptics touchpad, the method is a little different.
-Since Synaptics doesn’t support this option by default, we will have to make some changes to your computer’s registry.
-Make sure that you are logged in as an administrator before proceeding.
+If you have a Synaptics touchpad, the method is slightly different.
+Since Synaptics doesn’t support this option by default, we need to make some changes to your computer’s registry.
+Ensure that you are logged in as an administrator before proceeding.

-Note: Manipulating Registry values that you have no idea of can harm your computer or even render it useless.
-Make sure that you back up your registry before proceeding.
+Note: Manipulating Registry values about which you have no knowledge can harm your computer or even render it useless.
+Make sure to back up your registry before proceeding.

-1. Download the Registry files listed below and run them separately with administrator access:
+1. Download the registry files listed below, and run them separately with administrator access: Synaptics Registry 1.

-If the registry files don’t run automatically, you can manually import them in the registry editor itself.
+If the registry files do not run automatically, you can manually import them into the registry editor itself.
 Here are the steps:

-1. Press Windows + R, type ‘regedit‘ in the dialogue box and press Enter.
+1. Press Windows + R, type ‘regedit‘ in the dialog box, and press Enter.

 2. Once in the registry editor, navigate to File > Import.

-3. Now, import the downloaded registry files, restart your computer and check if the touchpad gets disabled properly.
+3. Now, import the downloaded registry files, restart your computer, and check if the touchpad is disabled properly.

 Download the two registry files below and run them.
-Once the registry is updated, restart your machine and the touchpad will be disabled when USB mouse is plugged in.
-Before you do this; make sure to back up the registry.
-If double-clicking doesn’t register them, then open registry editor -> Click File -> Click Import and import them into the Registry Editor.
+Once the registry is updated, restart your machine, and the touchpad will be disabled when a USB mouse is plugged in.
+Before you do this, make sure to back up the registry.
+If double-clicking doesn’t register them, then open the registry editor, click File, and then click Import to import them into the Registry Editor.

-Even though the previos methods might work perfectly for all versions of Windows, there also another wa
+Even though the previous methods might work perfectly for all versions of Windows, there is also another way.

-1. Hold the Windows Key and press C to open the settings charm.
+Hold the Windows Key and press C to open the Settings charm.

 4. Select Mouse and Touchpad